gfriesen98/bash_scripts/README.md

 Put this in the i3 config for the status bar to display current battery life, charge status, and backlight brightness

 ## dmenu_videos
-Looks for my external hdd and displays a dmenu list of videos to play in mpv
+(shiddy)Looks for my external hdd and displays a dmenu list of videos to play in mpv

+## anime
+Script that looks for watched/unwatched anime on my external hdd, plays it in mpv

 ## lock
 An i3 lock script that creates a blurry image of the current desktop and locks the screen